graphicsilvr/glowing-cd/README.md

 We encountered issues with file permissions when trying to restart the application after a deployment.
 We solved this problem by setting the appropriate file permissions on the application files and using the sudo command to execute the restart command with elevated privileges.

+4. GitHub Actions Workflow Syntax Errors:
+During the creation of the GitHub Actions workflow file, we encountered syntax errors that caused the workflow to fail.
+We solved this problem by carefully reviewing the documentation and correcting the syntax errors in the workflow file.

+5. Debugging Remote Server Issues:
+When deploying the Flask application to the remote Digital Ocean server, we encountered issues with the application not running as expected.
+We solved this problem by reviewing the server logs, debugging the code, and making necessary changes to the application configuration.

 # Conclusion
 Overall, this project was a great learning experience in continous deployment and automation.